shibinsp/ocrapillm/README.md

 ### 3. Environment Configuration
 - Place your Google Cloud Vision API credentials file as `backend/google_credentials.json`
 - Mistral API key is pre-configured in the system
+- **Stagewise Extension**: Multi-environment support for development, staging, and production:
+  1. Environment files are automatically created: `.env`, `.env.staging`, `.env.production`
+  2. Use deployment scripts: `deploy.bat` (Windows) or `deploy.ps1` (PowerShell)
+  3. See `STAGEWISE_SETUP.md` for detailed configuration guide
+- **Sentry Setup (Optional)**: For error monitoring and performance tracking:
+  1. Create a Sentry account at [sentry.io](https://sentry.io)
+  2. Create a new project for your application
+  3. Copy the DSN from your project settings
+  4. Add your Sentry DSN to the appropriate environment file
+  5. Configure both `SENTRY_DSN` and `REACT_APP_SENTRY_DSN`

 ### 4. Frontend Setup
 ```bash